Gubaer/josm-scripting-plugin/docs/v2/modules.md

 sayHello()
 ```

-In the JOSM preferences, you can configure where the Scripting Plugin is looking
+In the JOSM preferences, you can configure where the scripting plugin is looking
 for modules.
 The plugin looks for modules in two places:

-* First, it tries to load modules from the plugin jar file in the `/js/v2` directory.
+* First, it tries to load modules from the plugin jar file in the <code class="inline">/js/v2</code> directory.

-* Then, it tries to load it from one of the configured **plugin repositories**.
+* Then, it tries to load it from one of the configured **module repositories**.
 Each
   repository is either a directory in the local file system or in a jar/zip file in the local file system.